In this article:

 Labels that clearly identify the amount of added sugars in food would enable Australians to make informed choices about which products to buy, and help them reduce the amount of added sugar they're consuming.
 To demonstrate, we've determined the added sugars hiding in some commonly eaten items, identified lower sugar alternatives and calculated the added sugar savings to be had if you swapped what you eat.

 If the following six product swaps were made daily, consumers could save a massive 38 kilograms of unnecessary sugar a year.
 Even if the swaps were made on a less frequent basis, consumers could save almost 15 kilograms a year.
 However, these savings can only be achieved with true and meaningful sugar labelling.

 Added sugar FAQs

 Sugar is often referred to as being either intrinsic or added.

 Intrinsic sugars include the sugars found in nutrient-rich foods such as milk and intact fruits and vegetables.
 These foods are recommended in the Australian Dietary Guidelines and their intrinsic sugars are part of a healthy, balanced diet.

-Added sugars (what the WHO terms 'free sugars'), on the other hand, are devoid of other nutritional benefits, add unnecessary kilojoules to a diet and have damaging health effects.
-They include monosaccharides such as glucose and disaccharides such as sucrose, added to foods and beverages by the manufacturer, cook or consumer, as well as sugars naturally present in honey, syrups, fruit juices and fruit juice concentrates.
+Added sugars are the major source of sugar in the Australian diet and are damaging to our health.
+The World Health Organization (WHO) calls these sugars 'free sugars' and they include monosaccharides such as glucose and disaccharides such as sucrose, which are added to foods and beverages by the manufacturer, cook or consumer, as well as the sugars naturally present in honey, syrups, fruit juices and fruit juice concentrates.